chaeyonieee/API-Prac/README.md

 # studying
-This repository is codes that I went to bootCamp in Korea
+This repository contains codes that I studied in bootCamp in Korea.
+It contains Java mainly.